Lèse-majesté: Netherlands

+These laws have been abolished as of 1 January 2020.
+Insulting the monarch or their consort, the heir apparent or their consort, or the Regent, is now punishable on the same level as public officials in their official capacity.
+The law against insulting persons mentions a one-third increase in maximum punishment for those categories, compared to insulting regular people.

 Norway

 Following the 2005 Penal Code (introduced in 2015), lèse-majesté is no longer considered a criminal offense.

 The 1902 Penal Code, article 101, provided a fine or up to five years of prison for lèse-majesté.
 According to article 103, prosecution had to be ordered or accepted by the king.
 Article 101 stated: "If any defamation is exercised against the King or the Regent, the guilty is punished with a fine or up to five years of prison."

+Romania

+In Romania, lèse-majesté laws were abolished in 2014, after the adoption of the 2009 Penal Code.
+However, Article 30.7 of the Romanian constitution specifies that defamation of the state and the nation shall be prohibited by law.

 Sweden

-In Sweden, the laws for lèse-majesté were cancelled in 1948.
+In Sweden, the laws for lèse-majesté were repealed in 1948.

 United Kingdom

-The Treason Felony Act of 1848 makes it an offence to advocate for the abolition of the monarchy.
+The Treason Felony Act 1848 makes it an offence to advocate the abolition of the monarchy.
 Such advocation is punishable by up to life imprisonment under the Act.
-Though still in the statute book, the law is no longer enforced.
+Though still in the statute book, the law is no longer enforced in practice.

 Section 51 of the Criminal Justice and Licensing (Scotland) Act 2010 abolished the common law criminal offences of sedition and "leasing-making" in Scottish law.
 The latter offence was considered an offence of lèse-majesté or making remarks critical of the monarch of the United Kingdom.
 The final prosecution for this offence had occurred in 1715.